 - the period of active pregnancy planning is less than 1 year;

-- pathological deviations in the partner's spermogram;
+- pathological abnormalities in the partner’s spermogram;

 - severe pathology of the heart and blood vessels;